Explicit teaching

 - purposeful planning that identifies learning outcomes and success criteria

-- consideration of all students’ learning needs is given when planning
+- consideration of all students’ learning needs when planning

 - explicit modelling of reasoning and processes behind actions